Anshikaa4/Project-Object-Detection-in-drones-using-openCV-and-python-/README.md

-# This is a Object detection in drones Project
+# Project- Object detection in drones
 <br>
 <br>
 Drone- An unmanned aerial vehicle (UAV), commonly known as a drone, is an aircraft without any human pilot, crew, or passengers on board.